“For my life is full of troubles,

 “But when the king came in to look at the guests, he saw there a man who had no wedding garment.
 12 And he said to him, ‘Friend, how did you get in here without a wedding garment?’
 And he was speechless.
 13 Then the king said to the attendants, ‘Bind him hand and foot and cast him into the outer darkness.
 In that place there will be weeping and gnashing of teeth.’
 14 For many are called, but few are chosen.”

 Many have given in to their despair, they now reside in “the outer darkness.”
 They are no longer dressed for the banquet.
 They’ve stripped themselves of their wedding garments.
 How tragic.
 They have given up.

 I’ll be the first to admit that mental illness and discipleship don’t always blend well together.
 But the Father understands and increases his deposit of grace to make up for this deficiency.
 He doesn’t treat his beloved sons equally.
 Extra grace is given to the chronically ill.

 Those who limp are given extra help as they follow Him.

 God has created us for a wedding feast.
 And it is with confidence that we look forward to this feast, for in Christ we will not be found naked but clothed in the white garments of His righteousness.
 He took my dirty and filthy clothes and exchanged them for his own white ones.
 We wear his gift, and oh, what a wonder we are!

 “I am overwhelmed with joy in the Lord my God!

-For he has dressed me with the clothing of salvation
+For he has dressed me in the clothing of salvation

 and draped me in a robe of righteousness.